annzjob/Typicodeautomation/README.md

-Helper Class --> It contains all the methods defined in the API Steps step definition file
+Helper Class(RestApiHelper.cs)--> It contains all the methods defined in the API Steps step definition file